UtkarshTheDev/WebPresence/README.md

 To add your own custom icons:

+1. Find the icon you want to use in the `assets/site-icons` directory, or create your own
-1. Go to your application in the [Discord Developer Portal](https://discord.com/developers/applications)
+2. Go to your application in the [Discord Developer Portal](https://discord.com/developers/applications)
-2. Navigate to the "Rich Presence" > "Art Assets" section
+3. Navigate to the "Rich Presence" > "Art Assets" section
-3. Upload your icons with names matching the `iconKey` values in `server/siteIcons.ts`
+4. Upload your icons with names matching the `iconKey` values in `server/siteIcons.ts`
-4. For example, upload an icon named `youtube` for YouTube, `github` for GitHub, etc.
+5. For example, upload an icon named `youtube` for YouTube, `github` for GitHub, etc.
-5. Add new site mappings to the `siteIcons` array in `server/siteIcons.ts`

-The default configuration includes mappings for 100+ popular websites.
+The default configuration includes mappings for 200+ popular websites.
 You can customize this list by editing the `siteIcons.ts` file.

+### Contributing Icons

+We welcome contributions of new site icons!
+If you'd like to add support for more websites:

+1. Create a 512x512 PNG icon for the website
+2. Add it to the `assets/site-icons` directory
+3. Update the `server/siteIcons.ts` file with the new website entry
+4. Submit a pull request

+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.

 ## 📄 License